h3abionet/h3agwas/README.md

 * `pheno_col` is the column label of the column in  the phenotype file which should be used.
 *  `case_control` : This is the name of a PLINK-style phenotype file with labels in the first line.
 This is a compulsory parameter.
 The QC process uses the case/control status of individuals.
 A principal component analysis is done.
 We do not expect typically overall that there will be difference between cases and controls.
 The PC-analysis tests that this is so.
 Of course, you need to apply your mind to the result as YMMV.
 If your study has several case/control categories, choose an appropriate one that will give insight.
 If you only have continuous measures (e.g., BMI), then discretise and make an artificial case-control category.
 Remember, this is for QC purposes not to find interesting biology.
 * `case_control_col`: this is the label of the column.
-* `high_ld_regions_fname`: you may wish to exclude high LD regions from some analysis (IBD and PCA).
-Provide either absolute file path or relative to where you are running.
-In a previous version this was relative to input_dir, which is not right.

 Several of the above parameters make reference to a phenotype file.
 Of course, these can be to the same phenotype file, but probably using different columns.